 Averill Park Sports By Issac Joseph

-AVERILL PARK – Hello Warriors fans!
-Averill Park’s winter sports teams continued to have success in last week’s competition.
+AVERILL PARK – Happy new year Warrior fans!
+Averill Park’s teams continued to have success in competition over the holiday break.

-I will be back next week to report AP scores and highlights.
+I will be back next week to report on AP scores and highlights.
 Go Warriors!

 Scholar Athlete Of The Week By Tyler Michaels